-The First Amendment analysis that applies in this case and others involving state regulation of the electoral process "concentrates on whether the legislation burdens the representational rights of the complaining party's voters for reasons of ideology, beliefs, or political association."
-Vieth, 541 U.S. at 315 (Kennedy, J., concurring).
-This Court's cases insist on a "pragmatic or functional assessment that accords some latitude to the States," id.; Burdick v.
+The First Amendment analysis that applies in these cases and in others involving state regulation of the electoral process "concentrates on whether the legislation burdens the representational rights of the complaining party's voters for reasons of ideology, beliefs, or political association."
+Vieth, 541 U.S. at 315 (Kennedy, J., concurring in the judgment).
+This Court's cases insist on a "pragmatic or functional assessment that accords some latitude to the States," id.; see Burdick v.
 Takushi, 504 U.S. 428, 434 (1992), while ensuring "the right of individuals to associate for the advancement of political beliefs, and the right of qualified voters, regardless of their political persuasion, to cast their votes effectively," Williams v.
 Rhodes, 393 U.S. 23, 30 (1968).

 Under these established First Amendment principles, "it is especially difficult for the State to justify a restriction that limits political participation by an identifiable political group whose members share a particular viewpoint, associational preference, or economic status."
-Anderson v.
-Celebrezze, 460 U.S. 780, 793 (1983).
+Anderson, 460 U.S. at 793.
 That reflects that "[c]ompetition in ideas and governmental policies is at the core of our electoral process and of the First Amendment freedoms."
 Williams, 393 U.S. at 32.
 Because "voters can assert their preferences only through candidates or parties or both," Anderson, 460 U.S. at 787, efforts by a state to subordinate adherents of a disfavored party and severely limit the effectiveness of their votes cannot be squared with the fundamental limits enshrined in the First Amendment.
-The First Amendment denies to the government the authority to entrench one party in power.
+The First Amendment denies the government the authority to entrench one party in power.
+In the electoral arena-where First Amendment protection is at its apex-"the people lose when the government is the one deciding which ideas should prevail."
+NIFLA v.
+Becerra, 138 S. Ct.
+2361, 2375 (2018).
+The First Amendment prevents the government from "favor[ing] some participants in th[e democratic] process over others."
+McCutcheon, 572 U.S. at 227; Davis v.
+FEC, 554 U.S. 724, 742 (2008) ("[I]t is a dangerous business for Congress to use the election laws to influence the voters' choices."); LWV Br.
+38-39.